 Children love the adventure to find the perfect tree, but often tire out on the way back to the car.
 A wagon will keep the kids - and the parents - happy!

 This seems like an obvious tip - but it is so important.
 Many search for a big tree only to get it home and find out it is too big!
 Bring a tape measure.
 Another technique is before your visit to raise your hand upwards and measure how high you can reach - or go in the room you will put your tree and use your arm's height as a reference point.

 We do have twine available for you to secure your tree to your vehicle, but during the busy weekends, it will be much faster if you have your own twine, straps or tie-downs.
 Remember when tying the tree down to always have the trunk point towards the front of the vehicle and never tie the car doors shut.

 Cash or Check

 Our Harvest Your Own Trees cashiers can only accept cash or checks.
-Each Harvest Your Own Tree is $68 (this includes the tax).
+Each Harvest Your Own Tree in 2016 is $69 (this includes the tax).
 Please pre-write your check, making it payable to Jones Family Farms.
 (Credit cards are only accepted for pre-cut trees, wreaths, wine and gift shop items in the barnyard.)

 With the hilly and uneven terrain of the farm, it is essential for everyone to have sturdy shoes/boots with a good tread.
 Waterproof shoes are a good idea.
 Sometimes the farm has more snow than surrounding areas.